14km (8.7 miles). 5 hours. For the whole outing, including trains, sights and meals, allow at least 9 hours.

 - After lunch go past the Saxon Church and follow the sea wall beyond as it crosses the flat marshes, the former bed of the Wantsum Channel.

 - After 5km/3 miles you are approaching the houses and flat blocks of Birchington-on-Sea.
 You can either follow the concrete promenade around its bay, or stick to the path on the top of the embankment.
-At the far end of the bay you pass The Minnis Bay Bar & Brasserie (invisible from the promenade: you need to be on the upper level to see it), your best option for tea.
+At the far end of the bay you pass Winshack Cafe on the beach, and The Minnis Bay Bar & Brasserie (invisible from the promenade: you need to be on the upper level to see it), your best option for tea.

 - Continue on around the headland beyond the bay (again you can follow the promenade or keep to park paths along the top of the chalk cliffs, which give nice views).